On connectedness of non-klt loci of singularities of pairs: Non-klt loci of anti-nef pairs

 \begin{lem} Theorem \ref{t-anti-nef-pairs-2-generalised} (1) holds. \end{lem} \begin{proof} As pointed out above it is enough to show that $\Nklt(X,B+M)$ is connected near each fibre of $X\to Z$.
 We can then use [\ref{B-compl}, Lemma 2.14] which reduces the statement to the connectedness principle for usual pairs.

 \end{proof}

-\begin{lem} Theorem \ref{t-anti-nef-pairs-2-generalised} (2) holds. \end{lem} \begin{proof} \emph{Step 1.} It is enough to show that $\Nklt(X,B+M)$ is connected near each fibre of $X\to Z$ over closed points.
+\begin{lem} Theorem \ref{t-anti-nef-pairs-2-generalised} (2) holds. \end{lem} \begin{proof} \emph{Step 1.} In this step we reduce the statement to the case $K_X+B+M\equiv_Z 0$.
+By Remark \ref{rem-connected-near-fib}, it is enough to show that $\Nklt(X,B+M)$ is connected near each fibre of $X\to Z$ over closed points.
 Assume that $\Nklt(X,B+M)$ is not connected near the fibre of $X\to Z$ over some closed point $z$.
 Shrinking $Z$ around $z$, we can assume that $\Nklt(X,B+M)$ is not connected globally.
 Extending the ground field we can assume it is not countable.